royalwcheese55/python-project/session-8-http-and-flask/homework.md

 HyperText Transfer Protocol,, communication protocal for transfer data between client and server. client send request and server run backend logic and send back response .

-- Explain the concept of idempotency in HTTP methods dempotency = repeated requests do not change the final result.
+- Explain the concept of idempotency in HTTP methods idempotency = repeated requests do not change the final result.
 GET, PUT, DELETE are idempotent; POST is not.

 - Explain the difference between HTTP and HTTPS